greenelab/deep-review/sections/04_study.md

 initially used consensus sequences and position weight matrices to match against a test sequence [@tag:Stormo2000_dna].
-Simple neural network classifiers were then proposed to differentiate positive and negative binding sites, but did not show significant improvements over the weight matrix matching methods [@tag:Horton1992_assessment].
+Simple neural network classifiers were then proposed to differentiate positive and negative binding sites but did not show significant improvements over the weight matrix matching methods [@tag:Horton1992_assessment].
 Later, SVM techniques outperformed the generative methods by using k-mer features [@tag:Ghandi2014_enhanced @tag:Setty2015_seqgl], but string kernel based SVM